yunpeng1234/tp/docs/UserGuide.md

 ### Saving the data

-InternWatcher data are saved in the hard disk automatically after any command that changes the data.
+Intern Watcher data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

-InternWatcher saves data as a JSON file `[JAR file location]/data/internwatcher.json`.
+Intern Watcher saves data as a JSON file `[JAR file location]/data/internwatcher.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, InternWatcher will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, Intern Watcher will discard all data and start with an empty data file at the next run.
 </div>

 --------------------------------------------------------------------------------------------------------------------